wp-plugins/jm-avail-booking/readme.txt

 The admin interface supports a database for the bookings and a database for the price information.

-The bookings database contains all bookings for all bookable items (screenshot-2) With the menu -Add new booking- or with the -Add new booking- button a form is availabile to enter a new booking. (screenshot-3)
+The bookings database contains all bookings for all bookable items (screenshot-2) With the menu -Add new booking- or with the -Add new booking- button a form is available to enter a new booking. (screenshot-3)

-With an option the display of the calendar is swichted between one monht and a block of three months (see screenshot-6 and screenshot-10)
+With an option the display of the calendar is switched between one month and a block of three months (see screenshot-6 and screenshot-10)

+=Bookings Database fields=

-Name: select the name from the list of available bookable items (see settings)
+**Name**: select the name from the list of available bookable items (see settings) **Status**:
-Status:

-- Requested (Booking filled by the Booking Form, displayed as free)
+* Requested (Booking filled by the Booking Form, displayed as free)

-- Reserved (Booking accepted and displayed as busy but waiting for payment)
+* Reserved (Booking accepted and displayed as busy but waiting for payment)

-- Booked (Booking accepted and displayed as busy)
+* Booked (Booking accepted and displayed as busy)

-- Rejected (Displayed as free)
+* Rejected (Displayed as free)

-Check in

-Check out
+**Check-in**

+**Check-out**

-Email: The email address of the applicant.
+**Email**: The email address of the applicant.

-Phone number: The phone number of the applicant.
+**Phone number**: The phone number of the applicant.

-Country: The country of the applicant.
+**Country**: The country of the applicant.

-Language: The preferred language of the applicant.
+**Language**: The preferred language of the applicant.

 The price database contains the price definitions.(screenshot-4) The example of screenshot 4 reads as, the price of the -Voorkamer- is euro 65,00 from 2015-01-05 till 2015-05-21 and is euro 75,00 from 2015-05-22 on.
-With the menu -Add new price- or with the -Add new price- button a form is availabile to enter a new price. (screenshot 5)
+With the menu -Add new price- or with the -Add new price- button a form is available to enter a new price. (screenshot 5)

+=Price Database fields=

-Name: select the name from the list of available bookable items (see settings)
+**Name**: select the name from the list of available bookable items (see settings)

-Date: Start date of the new price.
+**Date**: Start date of the new price.

-Price: The new price.
+**Price**: The new price.

-The menu Settings->WP Availability Calendar & Bookings Settings opens the settings form. (screenshot 6)
+=The menu Settings->WP Availability Calendar & Bookings Settings opens the settings form. (screenshot 6)=

-Calendar display: Show one month or a block of three months
+*Calendar display*: Show one month or a block of three months

-Used in widget:
+*Used in widget*:
-In an early stage of the page rendering the plugin checks the presents of the short code in one of more of the post on that page.
+In an early stage of the page rendering the plugin checks the presents of the short code in one or more post on that page.
 If present the required css and javascript files are added to the page.
-As far as I know wp does not offer such an early hook for sidebar/widgets.
-The default text widget does not support shortcodes so a third party is required.
+This check doesn't work when the short code is placed in a sidebar or widget.
+As far as I know there is not such an early hook for sidebar/widgets.
+The default text widget does not support shortcodes so a third party plugin is required.
 Relying on these third party implementations is difficult therefore I added an option to the settings  -Used in widget- .
-With this option set the required css and javascript files ar added to all pages.
-I think this is justifiable because widget are mostly shown on many pages.
+With this option set the required css and javascript files are added to all pages.
+I think this is justifiable because widgets are mostly shown on many pages.

-Display Last Day as free: If set a new check in after a check out on the same day is allowed.
+*Display Last Day as free*: If set a new check in after a check out on the same day is allowed.

-Show Weeknumbers: If set show weeknumbers in the calendar (screenshot 1).
+*Show Week numbers*: If set week numbers are displayed in the calendar (screenshot 1).

-Show Prices: If set show the price info in the calendar.
+*Show Prices*: If set the price info is displayed in the calendar.

-Minimum Nights: The minimum nigths allowed for the booking and is use in the contactform 7 bookings form.
+*Minimum Nights*: The minimum nights allowed for the booking and is used in the contactform 7 bookings form.

-Small Hotel mode:
-In the default mode there is 1 calendar per room identified by the name of the room as given in the -List of Rooms- parameter.
+*Small Hotel mode*: In the default mode there is 1 calendar per room identified by the name of the room as given in the -List of Rooms- parameter.

 In the small Hotel moder there is 1 calendar per room type e.g standard room or deluxe room.
 The -List of Rooms- parameter gives in this mode the room type with the number of rooms per type.

-List of Rooms: List of bookable items separared by a comma.
+*List of Rooms*: List of bookable items separated by a comma.

 Default mode:  room_name_1, room_name_2,room_name_3

 Small Hotel mode: room_type_1:x,room_type_2:y,room_type_3:z x,y and z are the number of rooms of that type.

-Use fixed days for checkin and checkout.
-For the checkin and the checkout a fixed weekday can be selected.
+*Use fixed days for check-in and check-out*.
+For the check-in and the check-out a fixed weekday can be selected.

 Exceptions can be set by combinations of two dates as 2015-07-25:2015-07-24,date-x:date-y.
 2015-07-24 replaces 2015-07-25, as for date-y and date-x.

-Integration with ContactForm7.
+=Integration with ContactForm7.=
 The integrations with ContactForm7 not only sends the email with the booking information but also stores it directly into the WP Availability Calendar & Booking database.
 It also adds the name of the calendar item (accommodation) to bookings form. (screenshot 7)